Mitral valve stenosis

 When to see a doctor

-Call your doctor for an immediate appointment if you develop fatigue or shortness of breath during physical activity, heart palpitations or chest pain.
+Call your doctor for an immediate appointment if you have fatigue or shortness of breath during physical activity, heart palpitations or chest pain.

-If you've been diagnosed with mitral valve stenosis but haven't had symptoms, talk to your doctor about follow-up evaluations.
+If you have been diagnosed with mitral valve stenosis but haven't had symptoms, ask your doctor about how often you should have follow-up evaluations.

 Causes of mitral valve stenosis include: